 This past week, I asked my team to share advice they picked up from their fathers, which we’ve gathered here as Pointers Heard From Dad (aka our P.H.D.).
 Between that and our Mom's Best Advice (aka our M.B.A.), some of us have had pretty good guidance along the way.

-On this Father’s Day, here’s to all the dads who passed on their wisdom to help make all of our lives a little easier.
+Here’s to all the dads who passed on their wisdom to help make all of our lives a little easier.
 Enjoy.

 To lead things off, negotiation expert Jill Campen shared this bit of wisdom from her dad, Ellis: “Tell the truth and always put forth your best effort.”
 These two fundamentals, she adds, “have proven sound advice in my education, athletics, marriage, friendships, and career.”